 Read more about the Finance Department, Property Taxes and Municipal Budgeting

-The Planning Department ensures that municipal goals are reflected in planning policy documents and ultimately in new development that occurs within the municipality.
+The Long Range Planning & Sustainability Department ensures that municipal goals are reflected in planning policy documents within the municipality.
 The Department has an important role in providing Council with professional and technical advice on current and future land uses, and a wide range of issues including housing, heritage, environment, transportation, and social policy.

 The Engineering Department provides guidance, design, analysis and administration of city infrastructure, including roads, water, sewers, drains, street and traffic lights to ensure existing needs as well as future requirements are met.

 The Building Department works to protect people and property by ensuring that newly constructed and renovated buildings conform to codes and regulations.
 They provide permits, inspection services and advice on the City of Colwood Building Bylaw, BC Building Code and Land Use Bylaw issues.

 Colwood is well served by 40 dedicated and experienced fire fighters who provides key public safety services, including Emergency Fire Rescue Response, Fire Prevention Education, Fire Safety Inspections, Firefighter Training, Fleet Maintenance and Administration.